AhmetYikar/ExamApp/README.md

 # ExamApp Web Application
-* Exam App, Written with ASP .NET Core, is an exam preparation and exam taking web application.
+* Exam App, Written in C# with ASP .NET Core, is an exam preparation and exam taking web application.
 * Registered users can take the exams prepared by the site administrators and list their results.